RULES FOR GRADUATE STUDY IN THE FIELD OF HISTORY (2024-25)

 6. Teaching (TA-ing): Candidates for the Ph.D. in history are generally required to do classroom teaching as part of the doctoral program.
 Most graduate students will serve for at least one year as teaching assistants in undergraduate courses.
 The field does not usually give teaching assistantships to first-year students.
 However, second through fifth-year students are frequently employed as assistants in undergraduate history courses or are asked to teach a Freshman Writing Seminar (FWS) on the topic of their choice.
 The faculty encourages graduate students to teach their own courses as part of their professional development.

-Students should be aware that the field guarantees funding for only five years.
+Students should be aware that the field guarantees funding for only six years.
 They are encouraged to apply for external grants and fellowships to supplement this aid package and facilitate further years of graduate research and writing.

 7. Thesis defense (‘B’ exam): Upon completion of the dissertation, each candidate for the Ph.D. must take the ‘B’ exam, or thesis defense.
 Candidates normally have sixty days following the exam to submit the final version of the thesis to the Graduate School